AmityCo/Amity-Social-Cloud-UIKit-iOS-OpenSource/README.md

 ## Building framework
 AmityUIKit supports building xcframework which can be used on any Xcode version.
 Please follow this instruction for building.
-1. Open this project with Xcode 13.1
+1. In terminal, go to project directory
-2. Select Release Framework as a build target
+2. Run "./scripts/release-uikit.sh"
-3. Build (The output path is /AmityUIKit/Distribution)
+3. After building process is done, there will be `amity-uikit.zip` file

-Distribution folder will contains AmityChat.xcframework, Realm.xcframework and AmityUIKit.xcframework.
-These frameworks can be imported and built on any version of Xcode or Swift.
+`amity-uikit.zip` contains AmityChat.xcframework, Realm.xcframework and AmityUIKit.xcframework.

 ## Documentation
 View the [documentation](https://docs.amity.co/uikit/ios/overview) for AmityUIKit.